michaeljones/on-commit-messages/README.md

 only discuss a previous state of the code if it is confusing whilst the problem is no longer approached in that manner.

+You might refer to a comment in your commit message.
+If the code needs explanation in its current state, then write that as a comment in the code and refer to it in the commit message if needed.
+It does not need to be duplicated into the commit message.

 There is room to go into more detail commit messages as they are stored within the repository and not within the files.
 Code comments should be thorough but there isn't room to document the history of the code base and every decision that has impacted it in comments.